-Community Coordination Meeting - A meeting during which Project Team members discuss plans for a study/mapping project, interim results of a study/mapping project, and final results of a study/mapping project for a particular community or group of communities.
+Community Coordination Meeting - A meeting during which Project Team members discuss plans for a flood risk project, interim results of a flood risk project, and final results of a flood risk project for a particular community or group of communities.

 Community Identification Number (CID) - A six-digit code used by FEMA to identify each community that is potentially subject to flood hazards.

 Community Information System (CIS) - An Oracle database system used by FEMA to track and report on all communities identified by FEMA as potentially floodprone, especially with regard to mapping actions, including Letters of Map Change, taken by FEMA to identify flood hazards in each community.